 It’s very safe to take buses in Puerto Vallarta.
 The city is well-connected with public buses, and for around 50 cents, you’ll be able to travel between Puerto Vallarta’s districts.

 I took the bus several times while in Puerto Vallarta and never had an issue.
-All buses come with buttons you press when you want the driver to let you off at the next stop.
+All buses have buttons you press when you want the driver to let you off at the next stop.

 Is It Safe to Rent a Car or Scooter in Puerto Vallarta?